evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Standard_Range/_index.md

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

+## Security and Access Technologies

+The MG MG5 Electric Standard Range is equipped with essential security features to protect you and your vehicle, offering simplicity and reliability.
+These include:

 {{<evkxdisplayaddarticle />}}